-Pending charges, sometimes referred to by financial institutions as "holds," are part of a financial institution's charge process.
+Pending charges, sometimes referred to by the majority of financial institutions as "holds," are part of a financial institution's charge process.
 You may see pending charges on your monthly statement, or as part of your online account information and be a bit unsure as to what they are exactly.
 However, understanding pending charges can help you avoid unexpected surprises when you go to swipe your card.

 A pending charge has been authorized by the credit card issuer, but the final amount has not yet posted to your account.
 This can occur when a merchant requests authorization but is uncertain of the final amount that will actually be charged.
 Even specific amounts, such as those paid at stores, can show as pending until the bank processes them.

-Sometimes you'll see two charges for the same transaction, says Chase.
+Sometimes you'll see two charges for the same transaction.
 A pending charge may appear for the authorized amount and a second charge may show for the actual total amount due.
 Once the bank processes the transaction, the pending charge will disappear.